VirgilSecurity/virgil-messenger-qt/README.md

 Demo for Virgil IoTKIT is the Virgil IoTKIT usage example based on C++ and Qt/QML library.

+Qt is a crossplatform framework for creating modern console and GUI applications.
+It supports wide range of desktop and mobile platforms like Windows, Linux, MacOS, Android, iOS etc.

 ## Features
 Demo-iotkit-qt package is a sample application that uses the virgil-iotkit library.